 For something on the nicer end of the spectrum with views over the water, etc… You will find a good selection of restaurants along the foreshore area.
 Especially if you are a fan of seafood, the local produce is well represented at the eastern end of Harbour Drive right alongside the harbour.

-If you’d like to get more information to help plan your trip to and around Australia… Check out the rest of my blog posts.
+If you’d like more information to help plan your trip to and around Australia… Check out the rest of my blog posts.